larshasstdas/Magnetic-Keyholder/README.md

 ---

-## Hardware
+## Materials

-Neodymium magnet with 12mm in diameter are glued into the cavitys at the bottom on each part.
+Neodymium magnets with 12mm in diameter and 2mm thickness.
+You need glue to glue them into the cavitys at the bottom on each part.
 The hexagons holding keys require 2 magnets and the plain hexagons 1.

 ---

 ## Printing

-STL files are ready to slice — no CAD software needed.
+STL files are ready to slice, no CAD software needed.

 ---